drvinceknight/cfm/_assessment/index.md

 - Use lecture materials, textbooks, and official documentation
 - Discuss general programming ideas with others (but not share code)
 - Use standard debugging tools
+- Ask a language model to explain an error message you have already read yourself, or to explain a concept from the textbook in different words.
+The line is between **understanding** and **generating**: generating any part of the submitted work with a tool is not allowed, but learning faster with one is the same as learning faster with a classmate

 Automated code generation often produces recognisable artefacts.
 Where there is reasonable evidence that submitted work was generated using such tools, the